aravpatel19/Tetris-DeepQLearning/README.md

 https://github.com/user-attachments/assets/cc993dab-b3ce-4ef2-a9cb-612e02ece5ef

 ## Introduction
-I decided to challenge myself by creating a game agent for Tetris.
+I decided to challenge myself by creating a self-learning agent for Tetris.
 Leveraging Python’s extensive tools like PyTorch, I trained a model to autonomously learn and play Tetris.
 By the end of this project, my model could play Tetris with a level of skill comparable to a professional player.

 ## Objectives
 - Build a functioning reinforcement learning (RL) game agent.